 Projective forecasting methods

-Projective forecasting methods are based on mathematical formulas, which can provide a more straightforward answer to your forecasting needs.
+Projective forecasting methods are based on mathematical formulas, which can provide a more straightforward answer to your inventory forecasting needs.
 These methods use past data to estimate future demand.
 Demand forecasting software is often used, so we won’t go into the precise formulas for each type.
 Moving average, exponential smoothing, and time series analysis are a few examples.

 Moving average forecasting: this method offers the average for all the numbers within a subset of data.
 If you have product demand data for a span of ten years, you could calculate the moving average for two years, five years, and ten years.
 Then you can examine the past demand data for trends from different time perspectives.